Skip to Content

 Near Chilliwack, you’ll find lots of farms that you can visit.
 Head to Klasassen Farms for everything blueberries!
 You can buy pre-picked berries to snack on for the rest of your road trip, or if you’re up for more of an activity, pick your own blueberries.
 You’ll also find other products for sale here including delicious ice cream!

-If you’re lucky enough to be passing through Chilliwack in Spring, be sure to stop and enjoy BC’s only Tulip Festival.
-This event is held at Chilliwack Tulips and features over 6 million different flowers – just imagine the flower photos you’ll get!
-The event is held annually around April, but exact dates vary from year to year based on when the tulips bloom.
+This Tulip Festival features over 6 million different flowers – just imagine the flower photos you’ll get!
+The event is held annually around April, but exact dates vary from year to year based on when the tullips bloom, so check the dates on their website before you go!

 The city of Chilliwack itself also has plenty of amenities if you need anything for your road trip.
 Here you can fuel up, grab lunch, stop for groceries, or even spend a night or two at one of the many hotels around.
 There are also plenty of boutique shops and locally-owned restaurants and bars in Chilliwack well worth checking out.

-4. Harrison Hot Springs
+5. Harrison Hot Springs

 Daniel at the beach in Harrison Hot Springs in Canada